yegor256/blog/_drafts/mgmt.md

 [says](https://jorgdesign.springeropen.com/articles/10.1186/s41469-019-0062-9)
 that self-management is "an _ideal_ type of organizational form."
-The idea is trendy, especially after the publication of the [Reinventing Organizations](https://amzn.to/3mgxt7k) by Frederic Laloux.
+The idea is trendy, especially after the publication of [Reinventing Organizations](https://amzn.to/3mgxt7k) by Frederic Laloux.
 However, "calling it a novel phenomenon is utter nonsense," [according](https://corporate-rebels.com/reinventing-the-wheel/) to [Joost Minnaar](https://twitter.com/joost_minnaar)---the idea has been known for decades.